jacksleight/statamic-memberbox/README.md

 <p>This is only visible to members, non-members will be redirected</p>
 ```

-### Only restrict certain pages based on an entry field
+### Only restrict certain pages based on a condition

-The `if` parameter accepts the result of an expression.
-If it is present and the result is `false` restrictions will not be enforced.
+The `if` parameter accepts any value.
+If it is present and the value is falsy restrictions will not be enforced.

 ```antlers
 {{ members:page if="{ protected }" }}
 ```

+In this example we would have added a `protected` toggle field to the page blueprint, allowing certain pages to be protected but not all.

 ### Specifying additional restrictions